 Douglas A. Johnson

-The challenges he experienced in those national, regional, and global campaigns around infant formula issues later helped him to conceive of the New Tactics in Human Rights Project at CVT, to broaden tactical knowledge so as to improve strategic thinking.
-Johnson proposed and developed a global symposium on tactical innovations in human rights; the symposium was held in Ankara, Turkey in 2004 in collaboration with Helsinki Citizens Assembly and drew over 600 delegates from 89 countries and featured workshops on nearly 100 tactics.
+Another of Johnson’s major initiatives was the New Tactics in Human Rights Project to broaden tactical knowledge and improve strategic thinking amongst human rights NGOs.
+Johnson proposed and developed a global symposium on tactical innovations in human rights, which was held in Ankara, Turkey in 2004 in collaboration with Helsinki Citizens Assembly.
+It drew over 600 delegates from 89 countries and featured workshops on nearly 100 tactics.
 The NGO that emerged from the symposium – New Tactics -- continues to be a source of innovation and inspiration to human rights defenders around the world.

-Johnson received a Masters in Public and Private Management from the Yale School of Organization and Management between his time at INFACT and CVT.
-His undergraduate degree in philosophy is from Macalester College in St Paul, Minnesota.
+Johnson received a Masters in Public and Private Management from the Yale School of Organization and his undergraduate degree in philosophy is from Macalester College.